dltj/dltj-blog/content/2022-01-20-issue-81-cdill-nfts-cats.md

  post=", New York Times, 15-Jan-2022") }}

 For <i>Thursday Threads</i> readers that are not tuned into cryptocurrencies and non-fungible tokens (NFTs) yet, I know I haven't laid the foundations of what these things are and how they are interrelated.
-This thread started last week with the <a href="{% post_url 2022-01-13-issue-80-cryptocurrency-mining-interlibrary-loan %}#cryptocurrency-energy">problems of cryptocurrency energy consumption</a>.
+This thread started last week with the <a href="{filename}/2022-01-13-issue-80-cryptocurrency-mining-interlibrary-loan#cryptocurrency-energy">problems of cryptocurrency energy consumption</a>.
 (Update! {{ robustlink(href="https://www.theguardian.com/technology/2022/jan/16/panic-as-kosovo-pulls-the-plug-on-its-energy-guzzling-bitcoin-miners", versionurl="https://web.archive.org/20220119004858/https://www.theguardian.com/technology/2022/jan/16/panic-as-kosovo-pulls-the-plug-on-its-energy-guzzling-bitcoin-miners", versiondate="2022-01-17 17:29:03+00:00", title="Panic as Kosovo pulls the plug on its energy-guzzling bitcoin miners | The Guardian", anchor="The cryptocurrency miners in Kosovo are desparate to unload their equipment") }}.)
 And the thread will continue with problems the high concentration of cryptocurrencies in the hands of a few individuals, the mysterious movement of billions of dollars on the blockchain, how centralized this self-described decentralized platform is, the tenuous link between what you think you're buying and what you are actually buying,  how "sockpuppets" are driving up the value of artificially scarce resources, and many more.
 (Stay tuned!)